Lewin-B/Durdle/README.md

 # Durdle
 Movie Trivia WebApp
-A movie version of wordle for cinephiles with a large amount of movie knowledge
+A movie version of wordle using the "The Movie Database Api" for cinephiles with a large amount of movie knowledge